SivaSankarGorantla/TopNLongestPalindromes/README.md

 ### Task ###

 Write an application that finds the 3 longest unique palindromes in a supplied string.
-For the 3 longestpalindromes, report the palindrome, start index and length, in descending order of length.
+For the 3 longest palindromes, report the palindrome, start index and length, in descending order of length.

 ### Example Output ###